-PANAMA: IIPA continues to support Congressional approval of the U.S.-Panama Trade Promotion Agreement; in fact, two years ago IIPA filed comments before the ITC in favor of the Panama TPA.8 While its copyright law is relatively modern, it will need refinement in order to fully upgrade to the IPR standards in the TPA.
-On the enforcement side, there are a variety of Panamanian agencies that have taken anti-piracy and anti-counterfeiting actions, especially within the Canal Zone.
+PANAMA: IIPA continues to support Congressional approval of the U.S.-Panama Trade Promotion Agreement; in fact, two years ago IIPA filed comments before the ITC in favor of the Panama TPA.
+While its copyright law is relatively modern, it will need refinement in order to fully upgrade to the IPR standards in the TPA.
+On the enforcement side, there are a variety of Panamanian agencies that have taken anti-piracy and anti-counterfeiting actions, especially within the Canal Zone, and undoubtably continued vigilance is necessary there.